top of page

 Black and white photo of boys dressed in 19th century football gear on offense at the line of scrimmage.
 Caption reads Football team of the kentucky institution for the education of the blind (See "Athletic Sports for the Blind," by the physical instructor of the Kentucky Institution)

-Most founders of schools for the blind did not train to be educators.
-In the 19th century, many schools for the blind were begun with one or two children.
+Most founders of schools for the blind did not train to be educators, and many schools for the blind were begun with just one or two children.
 In Vienna, Johann Wilhelm Klein (1804) took a blind lad, Jakob Braun, into his home with the purpose of educating him.
 His success led him to seek public funds to start a school for the blind which became the Imperial Royal Institute for the Education of the Blind.
-Klein published his theories which included advocating for children with a MVI/B to attend the same school as their peers.
+Klein published his theories which included advocating for children with an MVI/B to attend the same school as their peers.

 The start of the Oak Hill School in Connecticut also began with a series of well-meant abductions.
 Emily Wells Foster, took blind immigrant children from the darkened halls of “a rundown tenement” to begin her school: